-"Other" expenses mainly represent allocated facilities costs of approximately \$4.4 million and \$4.3 million for the three months ended September 30, 2013 and 2012, respectively, and allocated stock-based compensation expenses of approximately \$1.0 million and \$1.9 million for the three months ended September 30, 2013 and 2012, respectively.
-For the nine months ended September 30, 2013 and 2012, allocated facilities costs were approximately \$13.1 million and \$12.7 million, respectively, and allocated stock-based compensation expenses were approximately \$3.1 million and \$5.2 million, respectively.
+"Other" expenses mainly represent allocated facilities costs of approximately \$4.3 million for each of the three months ended March 31, 2014 and 2013, and allocated stock-based compensation expenses of approximately \$1.3 and \$1.0 million for the three months ended March 31, 2014 and 2013, respectively.

-For the three and nine months ended September 30, 2013 and 2012, a major portion of our total research and development expense were associated with the salaries of our research and development personnel, research and development expense for our asthma program, topical ophthalmic JAK/SYK inhibitor program, topical JAK/SYK inhibitor program and AMPK activator program, as well as allocated facilities costs.
+For the three months ended March 31, 2014, a major portion of our total research and development expense was associated with our allocated facilities costs, research and development expense for our ITP program and topical ophthalmic JAK/SYK inhibitor program, as well as salaries of our research and development personnel.
+For the three months ended March 31, 2013, a major portion of our total research and development expense was associated with the salaries of our research and development personnel, research and development expense for our asthma program, topical ophthalmic JAK/SYK inhibitor program, and our topical JAK/SYK inhibitor program, and allocated facilities costs.

 The scope and magnitude of future research and development expense are difficult to predict given the number of clinical trials that we will need to conduct for any of our potential products, as well as our limited capital resources.
 Preclinical testing and clinical development are long, expensive and uncertain processes.
 In general, biopharmaceutical development involves a series of steps, beginning with identification of a potential target and including, among others, proof of concept in animals and Phase 1, 2 and 3 clinical trials in humans.
-Each of these steps is typically more expensive than the previous step.
-Success in early stages of development often results in increasing expenditures for a given product candidate.
+Each of these steps is typically more expensive than the previous step, meaning that success in early stages of development often results in increasing expenditures for a given product candidate.
 Significant delays in clinical testing could materially impact our product development costs and timing of completion of the clinical trials.
 We do not know whether planned clinical trials will begin on time, will need to be halted or revamped or will be completed on schedule, or at all.
 Clinical trials can be delayed for a variety of reasons, including delays in obtaining regulatory approval to commence a trial, delays from scale up, delays in reaching agreement on acceptable clinical trial agreement terms with prospective clinical sites, delays in obtaining institutional review board approval to conduct a clinical trial at a prospective clinical site or delays in recruiting subjects to participate in a clinical study.